005sagar/w08/README.md

 # w08
 <h1> About </h1>
-We use ajax and html for this projet.
+We use ajax and html for this project.

 <h1> Getting Started </h1>